Burberry makes 'excellent' start to financial year as sales rebound

-LONDON, July 16 (Reuters) - Burberry (BRBY.L), the British brand searching for a replacement for departing boss Marco Gobbetti, said it had made an "excellent start" to its new year, with full-price sales accelerating and strong growth in leather goods and outerwear.
+LONDON, July 16 (Reuters) - Burberry, the British brand searching for a replacement for departing boss Marco Gobbetti, said it had made an “excellent start” to its new year, with full-price sales accelerating and strong growth in leather goods and outerwear.

 The luxury group said on Friday retail revenue for the 13 weeks to June 26 rose 86% to 479 million pounds ($662 million), with comparable store sales rising 90% on the same period last year and 1% ahead of the period two years ago.